Miloš Degenek: Senior career

 Degenek made his Australia national team debut against England on 27 May 2016, coming on as a second-half substitute.
 He set up Australia's only goal in a 2–1 loss, his cross from the right forcing English defender Eric Dier to head into his own goal.
 He made his first start a week later, playing a full match in a win over Greece.

 Degenek then received a lot of playing time under the management of Ange Postecoglou.
 On 31 May 2017, it was announced that Degenek made it to the final cut for the FIFA Confederations Cup squad.
 Degenek played two times in the tournament, which were against Germany and Cameroon.
 However, he was dropped to the substitute bench on the last game of the group stage, as they drew 1–1 against Chile.

-Degenek continued to feature in the AFC Fourth Round against Syria, where he played both legs, in a 3–2 win on aggregate to qualify for the CONCACAF–AFC play-off against Honduras.
+Degenek continued to feature in the AFC fourth round against Syria, where he played both legs, in a 3–2 win on aggregate to qualify for the CONCACAF–AFC play-off against Honduras.
 In the CONCACAF–AFC play-off, Degenek played once in the first leg, as Australia won 3–1 to qualify for the World Cup.

 In May 2018 he was named in Australia's 23-man squad for the 2018 FIFA World Cup in Russia.
 However, Degenek did not play in any of the three group stage matches, as Australia were eventually eliminated from the tournament.

-On 30 December 2018, Milos scored his first international goal for Australia against Oman in an international friendly in the UAE.
-Degenek scored with a near post flick off a low Chris Ikonomidis corner kick with the ball lobbing over the defenders and into the net on the far post side of the goals.
-Milos told reporters in the post-match interviews that the goal involved a “fair bit of luck” and meant something special to him.
+On 30 December 2018, Degenek scored his first international goal for the Australian national team during an international friendly against Oman in the UAE.
+The goal came from a near post flick, as Degenek redirected a low corner kick from Chris Ikonomidis.
+The ball deflected over the defenders and found its way into the net on the far post side of the goal.
+In a post-match interview, Degenek acknowledged that the goal involved a "fair bit of luck," but also expressed that it held special significance for him.

 During the quarterfinals of the 2019 AFC Asian Cup, Degenek made an errant back-pass to goalkeeper Mathew Ryan that proved costly.
 United Arab Emirates striker Ali Mabkhout was able to intercept the pass and score the only goal in a 1–0 defeat, knocking the defending champion Socceroos out of the tournament.

+On 8 November 2022, Degenek was selected to his second World Cup tournament, being named in Australia's 26-man squad for the 2022 FIFA World Cup in Qatar.
+He made his World Cup debut against France, coming on as a second-half substitute in a 4–1 defeat.
+Degenek would go on to play in all four of Australia's World Cup matches, losing in the round of 16 to eventual champions Argentina.